 Led by Chris Payne

-You can use our healthslips.com.au Calculator to calculate your Age-based Discount.To get an accurate result, you will need to answer the following questions:
+You can use our healthslips.com.au calculator to calculate your Age-based Discount.To get an accurate result, you will need to answer the following questions:

-No. Insurers do not have to offer the Age-based Discount to their customers because the Australian Government has made it optional for insurers to offer it.If an insurer offers the Age-based Discount on a policy, they must offer the Discount to all eligible holders of that policy, including existing and new policy holders.If you change...
+No. Insurers do not have to offer the Age-based Discount to their customers because the Australian government has made it optional for insurers to offer it.If an insurer offers the Age-based Discount on a policy, they must offer the Discount to all eligible holders of that policy, including existing and new policy holders.If you change...

 Dependants cannot claim the Age-based Discount.This means that, if you are 18-29 years old and covered as a dependant on a family or single parent Hospital Cover policy, you cannot claim the Age-based Discount.
 You must have your own policy to be eligible for the Age-based Discount.